-Round-trip flight Keflavik/Kangerlussuaq; transfer between airport/ship; shipboard accommodations; parka to keep; digital photo journal of your trip; all meals onboard ship.
+Round-trip flight Keflavik/Kangerlussuaq; transfer between airport/ship; gear on loan (boots); shipboard accommodations; digital photo journal of your trip; all meals onboard ship.
 Subject to change without notice.

-Airfare other than mentioned as included; accommodations other than the ship; transfers not mentioned as included; passport and visa expenses; optional excursions; alcohol, soft drinks and other beverages besides coffee and tea; Wi-Fi; communication charges; all items of a personal nature; laundry; required travel insurance; gratuities; excess baggage charges; airport departure tax; fuel surcharge may apply.
+Airfare other than mentioned as included; accommodations other than the ship; transfers not mentioned as included; passport and visa expenses; optional excursions; alcohol, soft drinks and other beverages besides coffee and tea; Wi-Fi; communication charges; all items of a personal nature such as spa and laundry; required travel insurance; gratuities (gratuities will be automatically added to your onboard account; gratuities are adjustable); excess baggage charges; airport departure tax; fuel surcharge may apply.